stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

 and upon seeing it more clearly he screamed outright.
 While he screamed he thought a momentary cloud eclipsed the window, and a second later he felt himself brushed as if by some hateful current of vapour.
-Strange colours danced before his eyes; and had not a present horror numbed him he would have thought of the globule in the meteor that the geologist&rsquo;s hammer had shattered, and of the morbid vegetation that had sprouted in the spring.
+Strange colours danced before his eyes; and had not a present horror numbed him he would have thought of the globule in the meteor that the geologist's hammer had shattered, and of the morbid vegetation that had sprouted in the spring.
 As it was he thought only of the blasphemous monstrosity which confronted him, and which all too clearly had shared the nameless fate of young Thaddeus and the livestock.
 But the terrible thing about this horror